Thami El Glaoui: Rallying to the sultan

 T'hami was at first totally prepared to support the French, machine gun in hand if necessary.
 He was shaken, however, by the political "reforms" which the French began to demand to consolidate their hold on power, which would have had the same outcome as what he had feared from the nationalists: the eventual removal of the pashas and qaids.

 The French government, unnerved by way the country was rapidly becoming ungovernable, slowly began to think about how it might undo what had happened.
 T'hami detected this and equally slowly became as receptive to his nationalist son Abdessadeq as he had formerly been to his pro-French son Brahim.
 Ben Arafa abdicated on 1 August 1955.
 The French brought Mohammed V to France from exile, but also created a "Council of the Throne" as a caretaker government.

 T'hami now no longer believed in anything the French said, and pointedly refused them support to suppress a student strike.
 By 17 October, T'hami had decided to notify the French and their Council that he supported the restoration of Mohammed V as Sultan.
 This notification was never sent, apparently because Brahim became aware of his intention and began his own negotiations with French interests.
 T'hami was shocked into a sudden suspicion that Brahim may have been planning to supersede him.

 To forestall this, Abdessadeq arranged a meeting between his father and leading nationalists, which took place over dinner on 25 October.
 At this meeting an announcement was drawn up in which T'hami recognized Mohammed V as rightful Sultan.
 The next day, as soon as T'hami had addressed the Council of the Throne, the announcement was read out by Abdessadeq to a waiting crowd and simultaneously released to the media by nationalists in Cairo.
 The whole of Morocco was now united in the demand for the Sultan's restoration, and the French had no choice but to capitulate.

 T'hami flew to France and on 8 November 1955 knelt in submission before Mohammed V, who forgave him his past mistakes.

 Personal fortune

-El Glaoui was one of the world's richest men following Pacha Boujemaa Mesfioui of Beni Mellal.
+El Glaoui was one of Morocco's richest men, after Pacha Boujemaa Mesfioui of Beni Mellal.
 He took a tithe of the almond, saffron and olive harvests in his vast domain, owned huge blocks of stock in French-run mines and factories, and received a rebate on machinery and automobiles imported into his realm.
 El Glaoui's fortune was somewhere in the neighborhood of $50 million at the time, more than $880 million, adjusted for inflation.

+Personal life

+In the spring of 1933, Orson Welles, was the guest of El Glaoui.